Snoupix/rustbee/README.md

 # Or to compile the GUI
 just build-gui-docker

-# Then, you can manually use the executables or let rustbee add a symlink to the binaries on /bin for you
+# Then, you can manually use the executables or let rustbee add a symlink
+# to the binaries on /bin for you
 just install
 # Or, for the GUI
 just install-gui

-# If you just wanna stop the rustbee-daemon manually and close (delete) the file socket and if for some reason it doesn't kill the process gracefully, you can use -f or --force to force kill the daemon
+# If you just want to stop the rustbee-daemon manually and close (delete)
+# the file socket and if for some reason it doesn't kill the process
+# gracefully, you can use -f or --force to force kill the daemon and
+# if it says "Permission denied (os error 13)" you have to use sudo with --force
 just shutdown

 # If you want to uninstall